snadi/snadi.github.io/pages/join-smr.md

 ![Software Maintenance and Reuse Lab]({{ "/resources/images/logo_web_color_2400_frame_transparent.png" }}){: .group-logo }

-**Update for Fall 2023 admissions:** I am currently on sabbatical until July 2023.
-I may be slow in responding to prospective student emails, or may not be able to respond at all.
-For Master's students, I will check some of the applications that mention my name in our admissions system.
-For PhD students, please feel free to email me following the instructions below (but expect delayed responses)
+**Update for Fall 2024 admissions:** I am not currently accepting new masters students for Fall 2024.

 * I'm always looking for students at all levels (Master's, PhD, and undergrad RAs). **I especially encourage women and applicants from other under-represented groups in CS to apply to my group.**
 * **Please note that I unfortunately cannot offer undergraduate internships for students who are not currently registered at a Canadian instituition**